gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - "DISRUPTIVE" CHANGE: Previously, the `alb` module was rather opinionated about how it would name the ALB.
+  - &quot;DISRUPTIVE&quot; CHANGE: Previously, the `alb` module was rather opinionated about how it would name the ALB.
 It assumed you wanted the ALB name to be of the form `&lt;var.alb_name&gt;-&lt;var.environment_name&gt;`.
 But this proved to be unnecessarily opinionated, so this update changes the ALB name to be exactly the value of the `var.alb_name`.

-  Note that the `alb` module API did not change and this is therefore not a "breaking" change, however Terraform will attempt to destroy and re-create your ALB, making this a "disruptive" change.
+  Note that the `alb` module API did not change and this is therefore not a &quot;breaking&quot; change, however Terraform will attempt to destroy and re-create your ALB, making this a &quot;disruptive&quot; change.
 To avoid such disruption, consider using `terraform state` commands.
 Due to the relative newsness (1 - 2 weeks), only a handful of Gruntwork customers are currently using the `alb` module.
 Therefore, we did not create documentation on migrating from the previous ALB version.

-  As always, contact us at support@gruntwork.io if you'd like help migrating this!
+  As always, contact us at support@gruntwork.io if you&apos;d like help migrating this!

 </div>